magenta/magenta/magenta/models/arbitrary_image_stylization/README.md

       --logtostderr
 ```

+## Run an evaluation job

-To run evaluation job on test style images use the following command.
+To run an evaluation job on test style images use the following command.

 Note that if you are running the training job on a GPU, then you can
 run a separate evaluation job on the CPU by setting CUDA_VISIBLE_DEVICES=' ':